cardano-foundation/testnets-cardano-org/resources/content/articles/en/2020-06-20_00-00-00_SP_metadata_register-en.md

     >6bf124f217d0e5a0a8adb1dbd8540e1334280d49ab861127868339f43b3948af

-3. Register or re-register the pool on-chain using the node CLI as described in the tutorials ([Stake Pool Registration](https://developers.cardano.org/en/testnets/cardano/get-started/registering-a-stake-pool-on-the-blockchain/)).
+3. Register or re-register the pool on-chain using the node CLI as described in the ([Stake Pool Registration tutorial](https://developers.cardano.org/en/testnets/cardano/get-started/registering-a-stake-pool-on-the-blockchain/)).
 Provide all the necessary metadata in the registration, including the relay information, the URL for the metadata file and metadata hash, as well as the cost parameters.

 ```shell
 cardano-cli shelley stake-pool registration-certificate \